Orientations of Morse flow trees in Legendrian contact homology: Vector bundles and exact sequences

 which is isomorphic to $[0, \lambda_0] \times \R^{n-1}$ and with topology given as in Section \ref{sec:glulim}.
 A trivialization $\xi$ is given by $\xi_\lambda(v_i^\lambda) = \partial_{x_i}$, $i=1,\dotsc,n-1$. \end{lma}

-\begin{proof} For $\lambda =0$ it follows from [\cite{trees}, Lemma 6.6] that the problem is surjective and that $\kd_{\Gamma_0}$ is $n-1$-dimensional, spanned by functions of the form $\partial_{x_1},\dotsc,\partial_{x_{n-1}}$ in our chosen trivialization.
+\begin{proof} For $\lambda =0$ it follows from [\cite{trees}, Lemma 6.6] that the $\dbar_{\Gamma_0}$-problem is surjective and that $\kd_{\Gamma_0}$ is $n-1$-dimensional, spanned by functions of the form $\partial_{x_1},\dotsc,\partial_{x_{n-1}}$ in our chosen trivialization.
 The statement now follows from Proposition \ref{prp:keriso}, together with the explicit understanding of the behavior of the kernel elements in neighborhoods of the special punctures, as in \cite{trees}. \end{proof}

-To give a formula for the capping orientation of $\Gamma$, notice that one of the special punctures of $\Gamma$ must be of odd Maslov index while the other one is of even Maslov index.
-Assume first that it is the negative puncture that is of odd Maslov index, and denote it by $p_1$.
-Also recall that we already have fixed an orientation of $\det \ul{\dbar_{p_1,+}}$ and that this induces one on $\det \ul{\dbar_{p_1,-}}$.
-Now if $q$ is any positive special puncture of even Maslov index, choose an orientation of $\det \ul{\dbar_{q,+}}$ so that it gives the following capping orientation of elementary switch-trees with one positive special puncture of even Maslov index and one negative special puncture of odd Maslov index:
+To give an expression for the capping orientation of $\Gamma$, notice that one of the special punctures of $\Gamma$ must be of odd Maslov index while the other one is of even Maslov index.
+Assume first that it is the negative puncture which is of odd Maslov index, and denote it by $p_1$.
+Recall that we already have fixed an orientation of $\det \ul{\dbar_{p_1,+}}$, and that this induces one on $\det \ul{\dbar_{p_1,-}}$ from the gluing sequence \eqref{eq:capglubun} and the canonical orientation of $\det \ul{\dbar_{p_1}}$ times $(-1)^{n \cdot|\mu(p_1)|}$.
+Now if $q$ is any positive special puncture of even Maslov index, choose an orientation of $\det \ul{\dbar_{q,+}}$ so that it gives the following capping orientation of elementary switch-trees with one positive special puncture of even Maslov index, one negative special puncture of odd Maslov index and where the switch is located on the lower sheet: